Four Seasons

 Driving a Campervan around Montreal

-• The A-25 toll bridge to Laval costs about CA $4–5 for a two-axle camper when paid with a transponder.
+• The A-25 toll bridge to Laval costs about CA $4–5 for a two-axle campervan when paid with a transponder.

-• Autoroute 30 south of the city also has a small per-axle toll, but other Quebec highways are free.
+• Autoroute 30 south of the city also has a small per-axle toll, but other Quebec motorways are toll-free.

-• Motorhomes may stay on the same city street for a maximum of 48 hours and only twice per season with prior permission from authorities.
+• Campervans and motorhomes may stay on the same city street for a maximum of 48 hours and only twice per season with prior permission from authorities.

-• Many Exo park-and-ride lots allow free overnight parking once you register the licence plate, making day trips by train easy.
+• Many Exo park-and-ride car parks allow free overnight parking once you register the registration plate, making day trips by train easy.

-• A public motorhome dump station operates near Saint-Constant on the South Shore, useful when returning towards the island.
+• A public motorhome waste disposal point operates near Saint-Constant on the South Shore, useful when returning towards the island.

 • Propane is widely available along Autoroute 20 but limited on the Laurentian autoroute north of Saint-Jérôme, so refill before mountain trips.